kismetwireless/kismet-docs/readme/040-datasources_wifi.md

     Automatically detect all local interfaces and build a BPF filter to exclude them from the capture.
 This is most useful for remote capture instances which are connected over wireless.
 The filter can only exclude the first 8 devices found, because of limits in the kernel memory buffer for BPF filtering.

+* `filter_mgmt=true | false`

+    Use a kernel-level BPF filter to filter out all *except* 802.11 management and EAPOL (WPA handshake) packets.

+    Enabling this filter will *drastically* reduce the amount of processing power required for Kismet, however it will exclude *all other data packets*.
+Wireless APs and clients will be visible, however wired/bridged clients will not, and data-based statistics like bandwidth will not be available, however beacon-based statistics like QBSS reports will be retained.

+    This feature is used by the wardrive-mode overlay.

 * `ht_channels=true | false`

    Kismet will detect and tune to HT40 channels when available; to disable this, set `ht_channels=false` on your source definition.